 The Advantages of Paper Models

 If this sounds like a sales pitch to you then rest assured that it is.
 I want to sell you on the concept of paper as material for your gaming aids with all its advantages laid out here.
-Whether you go for free models or buy them is only secondary to me, up to and including whether you buy them from me.
+Whether you go for free models or buy them to support the artists is only secondary to me.

 So let us go through what paper models can offer.
 And yes, I will try and list some downsides as well below.